wp-plugins/game-schedules/readme.txt

 Yes.
 As of version 1.1.

+= All my data for a game got "zero'ed out", what happened? =
+Either:
-= All my data for a game got "zero'ed out", what happened? = Either you (a) used the "Quick Edit" link in the list of all games or (b) you edited a game, updated it and when you exited the game editor, it asked if you really wanted to leave the page because there were unsaved changes.
+* You used the "Quick Edit" link in the list of all games (prior to version 2.0).
+Install version 2.0 or don't do that!
+* You edited a game, updated it, and when you exited the game editor, it asked if you really wanted to leave the page because there were unsaved changes.
 Knowing that you already saved the changes, you clicked on "leave this page".
-Wrong.
-I'm looking into this behavior, but in this case you don't know best, just stay on the page and save the game again or (c) you typed in some really bad data for a game.
-It is particularly sensitive about the date and time.
+Wrong!
+In this case you may not know best, just stay on the page and save the game again.
+* You entered some really bad data for a game.
+It is particularly sensitive about the time format.
 (I know I should improve the error checking.
 It's on the list!)

+= I live in Split, Croatia (or wherever).
+Does the plugin support other languages? = The plugin supports localization as of version 2.0.
+If you happen to live in Split, you're in luck.
+The Croatian translation is contained in the /lang directory.
+(Thanks Jurak!)

 == Screenshots ==